Update: This post giving the simple steps to clean grout on tile floor and in showers was updated July, 2021

 1. Spray the grout with a mixture of one part vinegar to one part water.
 (So far so good!)

-2.Using a sponge, wipe a paste made out of baking soda and hydrogen peroxide on the grout.
+2.Wipe a paste made out of baking soda and hydrogen peroxide on the grout.

 At that point, I realized that cleaning grout is a great alternative to going to the gym.
 It’s a good mix of yoga stretching and aerobic workout.
 Perhaps grout cleaning could be be the new exercise craze?

-4. After a lovely cup of coffee and a delicious lemon square snack, it was time to clean off the paste.
 One article I read said the easiest way to do this was with a window washing squeegee.
 I pondered this a long time.
 How in the world was I going to use that without getting my feet wet??

 Of course, none of the articles addressed such mundane details…